-David R. Gang is a Professor in the Institute of Biological Chemistry at Washington State University, where he is also the Co-Director of the Murdock Metabolomics Lab and the Director of the Tissue Imaging and Proteomics Laboratory.
-He is also currently the Assistant Director of the CAHNRS Office of Research, College of Agricultural, Human and Natural Resource Sciences at WSU.
-He joined the startup company Botanisol LLC several years ago as the Chief Science Officer, which is developing new anti-inflammatory agents identified in medicinal plants.
+David R. Gang is a Professor in the Institute of Biological Chemistry at Washington State University, where he is also the Director of WSU’s Center for Cannabis Policy, Research and Outreach.
+He is also the Director of the Tissue Imaging, Metabolomics and Proteomics Laboratory.
+He werved for four years as the Assistant Director of the CAHNRS Office of Research, College of Agricultural, Human and Natural Resource Sciences at WSU.
+He served as the Chief Science Officer for the startup company Botanisol LLC from 2014 to 2022, which sought to develop new anti-inflammatory agents identified in medicinal plants.

 Dr. Gang has supervised 18 post-doctoral researchers, a dozen graduate students, and over two dozen undergraduate students in his lab.
 Dr. Gang earned his B.S. and B.A. degrees in Botany/Plant Molecular Biology and in Germany Literature at Brigham Young University and his Ph.D. at WSU.
 He did post-doctoral work at the University of Michigan.
 His first faculty position was in the Department of Plant Sciences and the BIO5 Institute at The University of Arizona.
 He has been in the IBC at WSU since 2009.
 He has earned several awards, including the Benson Presidential Scholarship at BYU; the Loyal H. Davis Graduate Student Fellowship at WSU; the Sokol Post-Doctoral Fellowship in the Sciences from the Rackham Graduate School, UM; the Arthur Neish Young Investigator Award, PSNA; and the Young Investigator Award in Plant Genome Research from the United States National Science Foundation.
 He has served as President of the Phytochemical Society of North America and is currently on the Executive Board of the Groupe Polyphenols.